 “Mind if I turn on the radio?”
 I asked.
 This wasn’t part of the game, but I figured it was best to ask and be polite.

 “It’s your ride,” he said.
 His voice was a smooth baritone.
 “One request, no country please.”

 “Sure thing,” I answered.
 I put on a local top 40 station.

-From his voice and the hand tapping against the wet knee in the backseat, I could tell he was a black man, maybe mid twenties, and dressed like he came straight from 1996.
+From his voice and the hand tapping against the wet knee in the backseat, I could see he was a black man, mid-twenties, dressed like he came straight from 1996.
 Nothing like any of the descriptions I read on the Facebook post about the Hitchhiker.

-“Where you headed?”
+“Where are you headed?”
 I asked.
 This was a scripted part of the game.

 “I’m headed to see my girl, I worked the late shift tonight, thought I’d pop in to surprise her.”